 Riding in Cars with Dogs?

 We all love our dogs.
 And we all need to drive.
-But when we need to take our dogs with us as we drive, we often endanger our animals and ourselves.
+But when riding in cars with dogs, we often endanger our animals and ourselves.

-Driving with a dog in the car poses a number of problems.
+Driving with a dog in the car poses some problems.
 Driving is a complex and delicate process in the best of circumstances.
 Throw a dog into the mix, and things get extra messy.
 Dogs are sweet creatures, but they can be unpredictable.
-Dogs bark, jump around, and generally provide a whole host of surprises that can disrupt your concentration; not transporting your dog responsibly can make you a distracted driver, endangering you, your fellow motorists, and even your precious pooch.
+Dogs bark, jump around, and provide a whole host of surprises that can disrupt your concentration; not transporting your dog responsibly can make you a distracted driver, endangering you, your fellow motorists, and even your precious pooch.

-Some dogs are able to roam free safely in a car.
+Some dogs can roam free safely in a car.
 If your dog is one of these, you’re probably okay leaving her or him out.
 A calm, quiet dog should be a safe companion, and your dog will have a happy ride.
 You know your dog better than anyone else.
 Judge carefully.

-While dogs love nothing more than to stick their noses out of fast traveling windows, pet owners should think twice before giving their dogs free reign to dangle half of their bodies outside of a moving vehicle.
+While dogs love nothing more than to stick their noses out of fast traveling windows, pet owners should think twice before giving their dogs free-rein to dangle half of their bodies outside of a moving vehicle.

 What Not to Do